spjuhel/BoARIO/docs/source/tutorials/model-params.rst

           sim = Simulation(model, n_temporal_units_to_sim=730)

-By default, simulation run for 365 `temporal units`, representing days.
+By default, a simulation runs for 365 `temporal units`, representing days.